khughitt/slidify-network-biology/index.md

   at things piecemeal...
 - It is only by looking at how all of the parts work together (as a "system") that we can truly understand how something works.
+- Once the quality of networks are sufficient, they can also be used to make predictions.

 ---